sheaDurgin/NLP23/Assignment_4/README.md

 ## Conclusion

 In conclusion, we have explored different NLP techniques to predict duplicate forum questions.
 The results show that fine-tuning a pre-trained BERT model may not provide much to any benefit to your MRR and/or p@1 score.
-Also, it showed that a pre-trained model on the exact task you are doing may be better than a pre-trained model trained on a more matching corpus.
+Also, it showed that a pre-trained model on the exact task you are doing may be better than a pre-trained model trained on a more matching corpus (legal-bert).
+Interestingly, the legal-bert test showed a meaningful increase to fine-tuning the model.
+However, I am unable to determine which scores are outliers and where the true average increase/decrease would land as this is a very limited test.